Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 ___
 **System:** *Shootem Doods*
 **Subsystem:** Menus

 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that not pressing the spacebar on keyboard during Gameplay does not use powerups.
+**Short Description:**  Tests that not pressing 'E' on the keyboard or Right Bumper on the Xinput device during Gameplay does not use powerups.
 ___

 **Pre-conditions**
 * The game is running
-* The player has not started gameplay or has paused the game.
+* The player has started gameplay.

 ___